Newsletter

 Kevin L. Shafer, P.E.
 Executive Director - MMSD

-Check out our Annual Report that highlights activities in 2019 to meet our community's needs, regulatory obligations, and contributions towards achieving our 2035 Vision of a healthier Milwaukee region and a cleaner Lake Michigan.
+View our Annual Report and Strategic Plan highlighting activities to meet our community's needs, regulatory obligations, and contributions towards achieving our 2035 Vision of a healthier Milwaukee region and a cleaner Lake Michigan.

-In 2017, MMSD created the Fresh Coast Resource Center (FCRC) to empower people, homeowners, businesses, nonprofits, and government to take an active role in protecting our most precious natural resource: water.
-By helping the community to protect our rivers and Lake Michigan, we work to achieve our goal of capturing the first 0.5 inches of rainfall in our service area.
+In 2017, MMSD created the Fresh Coast Resource Center (FCRC) to empower homeowners, businesses, nonprofits, and the government to take an active role in protecting our most precious natural resource: water.
+By helping our community to protect our rivers and Lake Michigan, we work to achieve our goal of capturing the first 0.5 inches of rainfall in our service area.
 This helps keep excess water out of our sewers which helps prevent sewer overflows and reduce runoff pollution.
-The FCRC is here to assist the community by providing the inspiration, education, and tools needed to create successful green infrastructure projects such as:

-Since 1926, the MMSD has safely recycled the nutrient-rich microbes resulting from the water reclamation process into Milorganite slow-release nitrogen fertilizer.
-The production of Milorganite fertilizer is one of the nation’s oldest recycling efforts.
+Since 1926, MMSD has safely recycled the nutrient-rich microbes resulting from the water reclamation process into Milorganite® slow-release nitrogen fertilizer.
+The production of Milorganite® fertilizer is one of the nation’s oldest recycling efforts.
+The revenue from Milorganite® helps reduce user charge billing increases to MMSD’s service area.
+Golf course professionals and homeowners have trusted Milorganite®'s consistent, long-lasting results on their lawns and landscapes for over 95 years!

-We serve 411 square miles that cover all, or segments of, six watersheds.
-Established by state law, the District is governed by 11 commissioners with taxing authority.
+We serve 423 square miles that cover all, or segments of, six watersheds.
+Established by state law, MMSD is governed by eleven commissioners with taxing authority.

 *Data for the Combined Sewer Area is provided by the City of Milwaukee and represents the best information currently available.